bkk2ng/Curves/README.md

 ## One problem, two models

 Movement shape and millisecond hardware texture are different problems.
-Trying to make one small real-time model learn both blurred them together, so ABCurves gives each problem its own tool.
+Trying to make one small real-time model learn both blurred them together, so Curves gives each problem its own tool.

 1. **The Planner** reads A→B and the target, then chooses a smooth B→C finish.
 It